TheodoraNell/School_District_Analysis/README.md

 ![school_summary_original](https://user-images.githubusercontent.com/99051640/167317078-5a06e362-9ce6-47a8-b1d8-c77b58937ce9.png)
 ![school_summary_challenge](https://user-images.githubusercontent.com/99051640/167317080-473190e2-f322-4c26-b57f-13617bbc5f55.png)

-To adjust for the replaced values when calculating the passing percentages, the scores for 10th-12th grade students were calculated separately and then replaced in the dataframe using the `loc()` method.
-After adjusting, the school summary shows far less impact from the data removal with most values only changing by .1% at the most
+To adjust for the replaced values when calculating the passing percentages, the scores for 10th-12th grade students are calculated separately and then replaced in the dataframe using the `loc()` method.
+After adjusting, the school summary still shows impact from the data removal, though far less with values only changing by tenths of a percent at most.
 ![school_summary_original](https://user-images.githubusercontent.com/99051640/167317078-5a06e362-9ce6-47a8-b1d8-c77b58937ce9.png)
 ![school_summary_adjusted](https://user-images.githubusercontent.com/99051640/167318160-5b88b585-fbed-45bf-86aa-59f9db345419.png)